VMBoehm/vae/README.md

 ### Network types
 - fully connected
 - convolutional

+The VAE can be trained on a subset of the data with a specific label by specifying the 'class_label' flag.

 ## How to use this repo?

 To install, download the repo and run